Using the GitLab Platform in the Browser

 See Figure 17:

-1 Select Create branch
+1 Select Create branch on the pulldown

-2 Select Create branch
+2 Select the Create branch option on the pulldown

-3 Click on the green Create branch
+3 Click on the Create branch button

 The default branch name is automatically created from the issue.